-Mr. KELLY asked the Chief Secretary for Ireland whether he is aware that passengers from the Londonderry, Strabane, and Dungannon direction holding third-class tickets on the Great Northern Railway are prevented from travelling third-class on the evening mail train from Belfast to Dublin, altnough Belfast passengers and passengers from the Enniskillen and Dundalk line are allowed to travel third-class on this train, and that there is a military policeman at Portadown to prevent passengers from the districts named from boarding the train; and, if so, will he state under what statute or regulations the company discriminate between passengers holding the same description of ticket?
+Mr. KELLY asked the Chief Secretary tor Ireland whether he is aware that passengers from the Londonderry, Strabane, and Dungannon direction holding third-class tickets on the Great Northern Railway are prevented from travelling third-class on the evening mail train from Belfast to Dublin, although Belfast passengers and passengers from the Enniskillen and Dundalk line are allowed to. travel third-class on this train, and that there is a military policeman at Portadown to prevent passengers from the districts named from boarding the train; and, if so, will he state under what statute or regulations the company discriminate between passengers holding the same description of ticket?

-Mr. DUKE: The Irish Railway Executive Committee inform me that there are two evening express services from Belfast to Dublin with expresses from London-derry connecting at Portadown as follows:
+Mr. DUKE: The Irish Railway Executive Committee inform me that there are two evening express services from Belfast to Dublin with expresses from Londonconnecting derry \mathbf{at} Portadown as follows:

-p. m. p. m.
+· 1 p. m. p. m.

-Derry dep.
-4. 0 5.0
+Derry ····· dep.
+4.0 5.0

-Belfast . dep.
+Belfast dep.
 5.30 6.40

-Dublin arr.
-8. 0 9.30
+Dublin ورده فستحت بالتك arr.
+8. 0.
+9.30

 The first is the Limited Mail, which carries a large number of cross-Channel passengers and mails, and is tightly timed.
 No third-class passengers are allowed to travel by it except such as would not be conveniently served by the second express.
-These are soldiers ordered to travel via the mail from Kingstown; cross-Channel passengers from any point holding third-class through tickets via kingstown; and third-class passengers from the Enniskillen line who would have to wait one aэf èt ıt aιg st ıt
+These are soldiers ordered to travel via the mail from Kingstown; cross-Channel passengers from any point holding thirdclass through tickets via Kingstown; and third-class passengers from the""Ennisploughing in Under present arrangements 1 killen line who would have to wait one and a half hours at Dundalk if they were compelled to wait for the second express.
+It is not practicable to extend third-class travel on the Limited Mail train, as it is a very difficult train to work to time.